 Our program also places an emphasis on introducing preschoolers to a range of traditional subject areas, including mathematics, language arts, science, social studies, and the arts.
-All of our preschoolers work at least one grade level above average, with our oldest preschool students working on a Kindergarten level curriculum.
+All of our preschoolers work at least one grade level above average.
 Each subject is also explored within the context of the units of inquiry, where preschoolers inquire into 5 transdisciplinary themes, using each of the subject areas to develop their understanding of the concepts and content being explored.

-Preschool students have access to a variety of learning spaces and centers within their own classrooms to supplement their learning, including blocks and architecture, libary, dramatic play, art and music, mathematics, and sensory.
-Each center is equipped with a vareity of resources for students to engage in scientific, mathemtical, multicultural and geographical exploration and discovery.
+Preschool students have access to a variety of learning spaces and centers within their own classrooms to supplement their learning, including blocks and architecture, library, dramatic play, art and music, mathematics, and sensory.
+Each center is equipped with a variety of resources for students to engage in scientific, mathemtaical, multicultural and geographical exploration and discovery.

 Throughout their morning, preschoolers participate in our academic program, where students engage in both structured group lessons and more independent free-choice time.
-Preschoolers also participate in weekly chess classes, offered by an experienced outside instructor, who works with students to prepare them for future chess tournaments.
 In the afternoon, students have scheduled times for lunch, nap, snack, and outdoor time.
 Extended day preschoolers also participate in our extended day extracurricular activities, which change daily and include soccer, music, yoga and silly science, among many others.

 Below is a sample schedule for our preschool program: